 Kathmandu Durbar Square also is known as Hanuman Dhoka Durbar in the local language, is one of the major UNESCO world heritage sites in Nepal.
 It is located nearby downtown.

-The Kathmandu Durbar Square is the complex of palaces, courtyards and temples that are furnished the centuries ago by the ancient rulers – the Lichhabis, Mallas to Shah Dynasties.
+The Kathmandu Durbar Square is the complex of palaces, courtyards, and temples that are furnished centuries ago by the ancient rulers – the Lichhabis, Mallas to Shah Dynasties.
 All the buildings and monuments that we can see today on its premises are the outcomes of the collective endeavors of the predecessors.
-It is the social, religious and urban focal point of the city Taleju Temple, Kal Bhairab (God of Destruction), Nautalle Durbar, Coronation Nasal Chowk, the Gaddi Baithak, the statue of King Pratap Malla, the Big Bell, Big Drum, and the Jagannath Temple are some of the impressive structures to see in this Square.
+It is the social, religious, and urban focal point of the city Taleju Temple, Kal Bhairab (God of Destruction), Nautalle Durbar, Coronation Nasal Chowk, the Gaddi Baithak, the statue of King Pratap Malla, the Big Bell, Big Drum, and the Jagannath Temple are some of the impressive structures to see in this Square.

 One of the fascinating pieces here is the 17th-century inscriptions that are set into the wall of the Palace with writings in 15 languages.
 It is believed that if anybody deciphers this entire inscription, the milk will flow from the spout, which lies just below the inscribed stonewall.
 Some people say that the legend contains coded directions to a treasure King Pratap Malla has buried beneath Mohan Chowk of Durbar Square.
 There are several museums in the Palace.

-This is a three-story temple situated in the main Market Avenue called Indra Chowk.
+This is a three-story temple situated on the main Market Avenue called Indra Chowk.
 The image of Akash Bhairav is displayed outside for a week during Indra Jatra, the festival of Indra (the God of Rain).
 The festival of Indra Jatra falls in July or August.